Blake-Ellis/Blake/README.md

 **Welcome to my GitHub Profile!**

-I'm Blake, a .NET Developer currently working at 6B Digital
+I'm Blake, a .NET Developer

 You can find me on Discord at _blakey